-Despite being already expansive, the Genesis Bikes brand continues to grow in 2018, with the British company striking out even further to the gravel/adventure cross market.
+Despite being already expansive, the Genesis Bikes brand continues to grow, with the British company striking out even further to the gravel/adventure cross market.

 That’s not to say that they’ve forgotten the road market.
 A solid steel range and a smattering of aluminium and carbon models brings the brand bang up to date.

 So many models are offered that it can be hard to choose exactly which bike is best for you.
 We’ve split this guide up into four large sections; road bikes, adventure bikes, cyclocross bikes, and utility bikes, detailing each of the bikes in the range and how they differ from the others.
 If you’re a dyed in the wool roadie or complete ‘cross-head, you can jump straight to the section that interests you most.

 As the name suggests, these are bikes that are designed for the explicit purpose of riding on the road.
 Some are more race oriented, meaning mudguard and pannier mounts are forgone and the geometry is longer and lower.
 Others have more of an endurance focus, better suited to long rides and have all the mounts you need for light cycle-touring.

 These are Genesis’ entry-level road bikes and are the cheapest in their range.
 The geometry is a little more upright, making for a more comfortable and less twitchy ride.
 There are mounts for mudguards and a pannier rack, which expands the range of use from just road riding to commuting and even lightweight cycle touring.